 Syracuse, New York

-Paige is currently completing her fieldwork with the Syracuse-Onondaga Food Systems Alliance (SOFSA) in Syracuse, New York.
-Her research focuses on helping the organization develop a forward-looking policy agenda that reinforces principles of equity and justice within the food system.
-Paige’s work analyzes areas of opportunity in SOFSA’s understanding of multiple communities and stakeholders, to help co-create a set of recommendations for SOFSA’s short, medium, and long-term policy actions.
+Paige completed her fieldwork with the Syracuse-Onondaga Food Systems Alliance (SOFSA) in Syracuse, New York.
+Her research focused on helping the organization develop a forward-looking policy agenda that reinforces principles of equity and justice within the food system.
+Paige’s work analyzed areas of opportunity in SOFSA’s understanding of multiple communities and stakeholders, to help co-create a set of recommendations for SOFSA’s short, medium, and long-term policy actions.

 Policy placement: Center on Budget and Policy Priorities

 Paige Clay is working with the Center on Budget and Policy Priorities (CBPP) to write a foundational document on the history of SNAP, WIC, and Child Nutrition Programs through a racial equity lens.
 Paige is conducting an environmental scan of various documents, articles, and reports addressing the historical and contemporary forces contributing to inequities within federal nutrition programs.
 Ultimately, this document will serve as a reference, resource, and basis for upcoming policy briefs and reports to uplift more equitable policy arguments and a more explicit racial equity/anti-racist lens.